Garciat/garciat.github.io/src/posts/2025-12-06-java-type-classes.md

 ### Type Class: Type Equality!

+This examples shows how we can encode propositions about types themselves and have the resolver construct evidence for them.

 Reified type equality is very neat construct that I'd like to write more about soon.